bootdotdev/blog/content/webdev/put-that-framework-down.md

 ![Ruby on Rails Kalm/Panik](/img/800/kalmpanicrails.png.webp)

 Look, I have no problem with Ruby on Rails.
-There are plenty of examples of companies that have made millions or even billions dollars on the back of Rails projects.
+There are plenty of examples of companies that have made millions or even billions of dollars on the back of Rails projects.

 But this isn't a monolithic web application.
 This is a *tiny* service that's supposed to quickly dump messages into a Postgres database.
 Why do I need an HTTP router?
 Why do I need an auth library?
 Why do I need all the other junk?